 • Melted ice or cubes that stick together

 • Food starts spoiling early

-• Water around the unit
+• Water around the appliance

 • Unusual noises or clicking sounds